LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 RAJA Build Configurations
 **************************

-RAJA is tested with a wide range of compilers for all of its supported back-ends.
+RAJA is tested with a wide range of compilers in a variety of build configurations.
 Automated continuous integration (CI) testing employed by the project is described in :ref:`ci-label`.
 Building and testing manually is also important for day-to-day development.
 We maintain two ways to build and test configurations in a reproducible manner: